rossanoventurini/qwt/README.md

 The former is used to measure the performance of QuadVectors, which are the building block of our implementation of Wavelet Trees.
 You can safely ignore it.

-The latter is used to measure the performance of a Quad Wavelet Tree built on a given input text.
+The bin `perf_wavelet_tree`  is used to measure the performance of a Quad Wavelet Tree built on a given input text.

+Finally, `perf_wt_bench` compares QWT against other implementations (only [Sucds 0.6.0](https://github.com/kampersanda/sucds) for the moment).

 We can now download and uncompress in the current directory the [Big English](http://pages.di.unipi.it/rossano/big_english.gz).
 Then, we take its prefix of length 8 GiB.